-If you choose to submit directly through the Employee Self Service site, it will:
+By submitting directly through the Employee Self Service site, you will:

-- allow you to quickly see if claims have been paid and, if not, what the specific problem is.
+- quickly see if claims have been paid and, if not, what the specific problem is.

-- eliminate the need for you to make copies of your claims - claim information will be stored in the Self Service system and can be easily accessed at anytime for your record-keeping.
+- eliminate the need to make copies of your claims - claim information is stored in the Self Service system and can be easily accessed for your record-keeping.

-To authorize the University to deposit your spending account payments directly into a checking or savings account, you simply complete the Direct Deposit Authorization for Payroll, Benefits, and Travel Expenses – available on Employee Self Service.
+To authorize the University to deposit your spending account payments directly into a checking or savings account, you must set up direct deposit for Benefits Spending Account which is available on Employee Self Service under Payroll.